Create a Call Flow

 - Beware that explicitly stating that the conversation is being recorded is required by law in certain countries.

-- Upload or record an announcement.
+- Upload or record an announcement in an mp3 format.

 - Select if the call should go to a new action or be disconnected after the announcement has been played.